 if (retryCount++ > 0) {

-// Retry the transaction three times maximum in this sample code
+// Retry the transaction three times maximum.

 if (retryCount >= 3) {

-// Throw the last exception if the number of retries exceeds the maximum
+// Throw the last exception if the number of retries exceeds the maximum.

 throw lastException;